blenderous/blenderous.github.io/_posts/2016-11-25-story-of-le-gentil.md

 title: "The Quest to observe the transit of Venus"
 description: "An incredible story about faith in the field of Astronomy"
 date: 2016-11-25
-category: comic
+category: manifest
 ---

-# Once upon a time...
+# The Story of the Astronomer Le Gentil